What is Sensory Processing Disorder (SPD)

 Smell

-Additionally, individuals might experience:
+Additionally, people might experience:

 Taste